oopee/Arbitrager/DatabaseAccess/Readme.txt

 ### Creating a new table
 1. Create a new class in Interface/Entities and derive it from EntityBase
 2. Create a DbSet<class> for it in the DatabaseAccess.DbContext
+3. Create a DbConfigurationBase derived configuration file for it
 TODO: add any necessary annotations, what actually are necessary? how to add them?

 ### Adding columns